Netplayz/AiMadeThisTrashCodeOS/README.md

 # AiMadeThisTrashCodeOS

-A tiny experimental operating system.
+A tiny experimental operating system to see if AI can make a whole OS.

 ## Build locally